 - High school diploma or GED - College-level course work: Students must complete specific college-level courses at a regionally accredited institution with a grade of "C" or higher in the subjects below.
 KPSAHS does not accept Pass/Fail or Credit/No Credit grades in fulfillment of admissions prerequisites.
-Courses must be a minimum of 3 semester or 4 quarter credits and earned at an institution with regional accreditation. - Written Communication ("Freshman Composition") - o Arts/Humanities (any course in these disciplines) - Mathematics (Intermediate Algebra or higher)
+Courses must be a minimum of 3 semester or 4 quarter credits and earned at an institution with regional accreditation.
+Prerequisite course descriptions are provided on pages 85 87 of this catalog. - o Written Communication ("Freshman Composition") - o Arts/Humanities (any course in these disciplines) - o Mathematics (Intermediate Algebra or higher)